-FTA awards funds to transit systems in Discretionary (Competitive) Grants and as Formula Grants.
+FTA awards funds to transit systems in competitive grants and as formula grants.
 These funding sources each have specific requirements, funding cycles, and awards processes that should be carefully reviewed.
 Review the different grant programs currently available at FTA.

 When funds are available for a program FTA releases a Notice of Funding Availability through the Federal Register.
-This Notice provides all of the information needed to start the process for one specific grant including deadlines, forms required, and basic requirements.
+This notice provides all of the information needed to start the process to apply for a grant, including deadlines, required forms and basic requirements.

 Tools and Sites